jonlpersson/ed-latimore/site/_posts/2022-10-07-5-lessons-from-getting-punched-in-the-face.md

 Getting hit in the face isn’t the only way to prove to yourself that you’re made of something.
 It’s just the most accessible and the one with an immediate negative feedback mechanism to act as a corrective measure.

-But you probably shouldn't get hit in the face too much if you box.
+But you probably shouldn’t get hit in the face too much if you box.

 ## You learn the power of respect